-Last week’s blog post covered how the US is the top spender in healthcare, yet Americans are not the healthiest population.
-A recent survey found that 85% of patients in the US feel care quality has not improved even though they are spending more on healthcare.
+Are you worried about how much you are spending on medical care?
+Are you worried what medical bills you might receive in the future?
+You’re not alone.
 Medical bills have frequently been cited as the number one reason for personal bankruptcy in the US.
 What can you do to reduce your healthcare expenses?
-Although there are many ways to save money on healthcare, today’s blog post focuses on how to avoid overpaying for healthcare.
+Although there are many ways to save money, this blog posts focuses on how to avoid overpaying for medication and services, and how to save money on medical equipment.

 Americans overpay for prescriptions.